What are the activities like?

 The activities encourages the development of the whole child (academic, social, emotional and more)!
 Our curriculum was developed to meet the interests of all children.
 The activities teach skills through moving, creating, building, laughing, problem-solving, investigating and much more.

-- Linguistic - "Word Smart" - Learning through listening, reading, writing and literature.
+- Linguistic - "Word Smart" – These children learn best through listening, reading, writing and literature.
+Language rich conversations about different themes are fantastic for children that learn this way.

-- Logical-Mathematical - "Numbers/Reasoning Smart" - Learning through solving problems and mechanics.
+- Logical-Mathematical - "Numbers/Reasoning Smart" – These children learn best through solving problems and mechanics.
+You can find these children building anything out of, well …. everything!

-- Spatial - "Picture Smart" - Learning through pictures, art and 3-D materials.
+- Spatial - "Picture Smart" – These children learn through pictures, art and 3-D materials.
+You can find these children looking at photos of buildings, signs and searching ”Where’s Waldo” puzzles.

-- Bodily - Kinesthetic - "Movement Smart" - Learning academics through obstacle courses and dancing.
+- Bodily - Kinesthetic - "Movement Smart" – These children learn through obstacle courses and dancing.
+You can find these kids playing sports, climbing the jungle gym and always on the move.

 JDEducational Curriculum incorporates Gardners "eight intelligence pathways" into our activities, to teach current Kindergarten Readiness Academic and Social Skills.
 Click here to learn more about educational philosophies used to create this curriculum.